Skip to content

 Donations

-If you think my work helped you in some way saving you time and effort, I am happy to receive any amount of donation.
-However, the code in this repo is completely free.
+If my work has saved you time and effort, I would appreciate any donation.
+However, the code in this repository is completely free.

 Bitcoin (BTC): bc1qzlhpm94vtk2ht67etdutzcy2g5an5v6g36tp0m